shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [TODO: Fill in this in more detail]

+Fisher led Ersatzica to her room.

+"Well that was fun Fisher."

+"I'm glad you had a good time, Majestra.
+I enjoyed myself too."

+Ersatzica blushed, her orange cheeks turning as red as her hair.
+"Will you be here tomorrow?"

+"I can come by first thing in the morning."
+Fisher grabbed her hand.

+"Unhand her!"
+The guard outside her room yelled.

+Fisher reflexively jumped back.

+"No, no, it's fine."
+She calmed down the guards.
+"He's with me."

+"If you say, so, Your Majesty."

+"See you tomorrow."
+Ersatzica smiled at him, then turned to the door.
+She turned the knob, but it was locked.
+"It's locked."

+"Yeah, just use your key."

+"Um..."

+"You lost that in the river too?"

+"Yes."
+Ersatizca landed her head on the door.

+"No worries, Majestra.
+I have the key!"

+"You do?"

+"Yeah, I found it for you near the river bank.
+Let me in there."
+He got up next to Ersatzica, and revealed a single cat claw out of view of the guards.
+He inserted it into the keyhole below the handle, and with some expert jiggling of the handle, he unlocked it.
+"There you go, Majestra."

+Ersatzica's eyes were wide.
+"I didn't know you could do that."
+She felt the glare of the guards.
+"I mean, I didn't know you could find a key so well after it got lost.
+Thank you so much, Fisher!"
+She gave him another big hug.

+Fisher smiled awkwardly.
+"Sleep well, Majestra."

+"See you tomorrow."
+Ersatzica walked into her room.
+It was dark.
+"Oh, Fisher?"

+"Yes, Majestra?"

+"Where's the lantern?"

+"Lantern?
+We have lights."
+He reached around and hit a slider that put a hoof clipping together.
+The entire ceiling of the small square room lit up in a warm yellow-orange glow.

+"Wow, that's fancy!"

+Fisher chuckled.
+"Anything else I can help you with?"

+Ersatzica looked around.
+"Where are the other beds?"

+"What do you mean?"

+"How are you going to sleep in here without a bed?"

+"I don't sleep in your room."

+"Then who does?"

+"You do."

+"By myself?"

+"Yes?"
+Fisher tilted his head.

+"Oh.
+I see."

+"Didn't you request this yourself?"

+"Well, I suppose...
+I did."
+Ersatzica thought for a moment.
+"Could you sleep in here with me?"

+"Tonight?"

+"Please?"

+Fisher shrugged.
+"Why not?"
+He stepped a foot inside.

+The guards put their weapons in his face.
+"No one is allowed entry except for the Majesty Majestra."

+Fisher backed up.
+"Fine, fine."
+He grabbed the door on his way out.
+"I'll see you tomorrow, Majestra."
+He closed the door.

+*The room around Ersatzica closed in on her.
+The ceiling smiled evilly down upon her, and the spaces between the bricks in the walls closed up.
+The door faded away, becoming just another section of solid wall.
+Years passed, and Ersatzica slowly withered away, becoming nothing more than another cat trapped in a pair of boots in a sealed room.
+When a brick was finally smashed open from the outside, Ersatzica was no more, and in her place, lay a dried up, poop-smelling skeleton, inhabiting the boots.*

+Ersatzica breathed frantically.
+She rolled off the bed and fell onto the floor.
+She dashed to the door.
+She frantically turned the handle with her full hand, grabbing it with her claws.
+The claws scraped the door handle but didn't grip it.
+She screamed.
+She scratched at the door.
+She kicked the door.

+The door opened, nearly hitting her in the face.

+"Are you ok, Majestra?"
+Fisher asked.

+Ersatzica hugged him.
+"Oh thank Alpha, Fisher."

+"What's wrong?"

+"I don't...
+I don't...
+Is there somewhere else I can sleep tonight?"

+[]

 Then the next morning, Ersatzica followed Fisher to the beach.

 “Your next mission isn’t until tomorrow.
 Are you sure?”